By Joni Lindquist

 I urge you to find one person that you can tell everything to.
 It might be your best friend or it might be your sister.
 It might be someone you don’t know that well but are comfortable with.
 But having one person that you can just vent to, without fear of being judged, and without having to remember what you said to them two days ago, will put you on the path of healing.

 We wish you peaceful moments and stand ready to help you in any way.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+P lease feel free schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.